wsoltys/pacedev/sw/re/platform/zxspectrum/filmation/6809/readme.txt

 Added a build option for Mick Farrow graphics.
 Back in 2002, Mick Farrow modified the original sprites to add more shading (via dithering) and also sharpen the outline of some sprites.

+Updated the Main Menu specifically for the Coco3 port.
+Added the ability to select keyboard/joystick and directional controls.

+Added support for (non-)directional joystick input.

 CocoFEST Demo Version 1.0